smsohan/MvcMailer/README.markdown

 See [MvcMailer Wiki](https://github.com/smsohan/MvcMailer/wiki/MvcMailer-Step-by-Step-Guide)

-Hope this is fun for your to use MvcMailer.
-In case of a feedback or trouble, please feel free to contact at @smsohan

 ##Report Feature or Issues

-use [Github Issues Page](https://github.com/smsohan/mvcmailer/issues) to mention your desired feature or if something is broken!
+Use [Github Issues Page](https://github.com/smsohan/mvcmailer/issues) to mention your desired feature or if something is broken!

+##Have Fun

+I have a lot of fun working on this project.
+Wish you enjoy using it and if you wish, you can contribute too.
+Find me on Twitter [@smsohan](http://twitter.com/smsohan)